Hausdorff Reductions and the Exponential Hierarchies: Charting the Iterated Exponential Hierarchies via Hausdorff Classes

 \ProofLeftarrowItem Assume that the language $\Language{L}$ satisfies the certificate-based characterization of~Eq.~\eqref{eq_np_nexp_certificate_characterization}.
 We show that $\Language{L}$ can be decided by an $\NPTime$ oracle Turing machine $\Oracle{\Machine{M}}{?}$ querying a $\NExpTime$ oracle.

-To decide $w \in \Language{L}$, the machine $\Machine{M}$ simply guesses the polynomially-long string $t$, and then checks, via two oracle calls, that $((\exists u \in \alphabet^{\leq 2^{p(\StringLength{x})}}) \; R(w,t,u) = 1)$ holds, which is a $\NExpTime$ task, and that $((\forall v \in \alphabet^{\leq 2^{p(\StringLength{x})}}) \; S(w,t,v) = 1)$ holds, which is a $\CoNExpTime$ task. \end{proof}
+To decide $w \in \Language{L}$, the machine $\Machine{M}$ simply guesses the polynomially-long string $t$, and then checks, via two oracle calls, that $((\exists u \in \alphabet^{\leq 2^{p(\StringLength{x})}}) \PrefixMatrixSeparator R(w,t,u) = 1)$ holds, which is a $\NExpTime$ task, and that $((\forall v \in \alphabet^{\leq 2^{p(\StringLength{x})}}) \PrefixMatrixSeparator S(w,t,v) = 1)$ holds, which is a $\CoNExpTime$ task. \end{proof}

-Besides asking for a certificate-based characterization of $\NPNExp$, \citet{Hemachandra1989} also asked for an alternating Turing machine characterization of $\NPNExp$, left as an open problem too. \Cref{theo_NP_NEXP_equals_NEXP_2Pol,theo_np_nexp_1_not_equal_np_nexp}, stating that $\BoundedOracle{\NPTime}{\DExp}{1} = \NPNExp$ and suggesting that $\BoundedOracle{\NPTime}{\NExpTime}{1} \neq \NPNExp$, respectively, give us evidence that a characterization of $\NPNExp$ based on alternating Turing machines, although possible, might not be as ``natural'' as for, e.g., the main levels of the \PHText~\cite{ChandraKS81} or the \WEHStressedText~\cite{Hemachandra1989,Mocas1996}.
-In fact, a purposefully tailored alternating computation might be needed to accommodate the $(\NExpTime \land \CoNExpTime)$ oracle access.
-More specifically, by the certificate-based characterization of $\NPNExp$ in \cref{theo_np_nexp_certificate_characterization}, an alternating Turing machine might start with an existential polynomial-time computation guessing the certificate ``$t$''; then, since $\BoundedOracle{\NPTime}{\NExpTime}{1} = \NPNExp$ is unlikely to hold, the machine cannot simply flip to a universal computation for the subsequent check.
-At this point, by $\BoundedOracle{\NPTime}{\DExp}{1} = \NPNExp$, the machine might move to a universal state having two next configurations (to mimic the conjunction of \NExpTime \emph{and} \CoNExpTime): one configuration initiates an existential exponential-time computation checking the \NExpTime condition, and the other configuration remains in the universal mode and performs an exponential-time \mbox{computation checking the \CoNExpTime condition}.
+Besides asking for a certificate\nbdash-based characterization of $\NPNExp$, \citet{Hemachandra1989} also posed the open problem of finding an alternating Turing machine characterization of $\NPNExp$. \zcref[S]{theo_NP_NEXP_equals_NEXP_2Pol,theo_np_nexp_1_not_equal_np_nexp}, showing that $\BoundedOracle{\NPTime}{\DExp}{1} = \NPNExp$ and suggesting that $\BoundedOracle{\NPTime}{\NExpTime}{1} \neq \NPNExp$, give us evidence that such a characterization, although possible, may be less ``natural'' than those for the main levels of $\PolHier$ \cite{ChandraKS81} or $\WExpHier$ \cite{Hemachandra1989,Mocas1996}.
+Indeed, accommodating the $\DExp = (\NExpTime \land \CoNExpTime)$ oracle access may require a tailored alternating computation.
+By the certificate\nbdash-based characterization of $\NPNExp$ in \zcref{theo_np_nexp_certificate_characterization}, an alternating Turing machine could begin with an existential polynomial\nbdash-time computation guessing the certificate ``$t$''.
+Since $\BoundedOracle{\NPTime}{\NExpTime}{1} = \NPNExp$ is unlikely to hold, the machine cannot simply switch to a universal phase for verification.
+Instead, using $\BoundedOracle{\NPTime}{\DExp}{1} = \NPNExp$, the machine may enter a universal state with two branches: one initiating an existential exponential\nbdash-time computation verifying the $\NExpTime$ condition, and the other remaining universal while performing an exponential\nbdash-time computation verifying the $\CoNExpTime$ condition.